Agribusiness and Farm Insurance Specialist (AFIS)

 The Agribusiness and Farm Insurance Specialist (AFIS™) program is a specialized curriculum focusing on the insurance and risk management needs of agribusiness and farm operations.
 Those who complete the program are entitled to display the AFIS certification to certify their knowledge of agribusiness and farm insurance and risk management and dedication to the industry.

 Those seeking the certification must attend the courses for each of the AFIS parts.
-Each part consists of two days of classes at an Emmett J Vaughan Agribusiness Conference, held in 6 cities each year.
-Within 30 days following the Conference, students complete the exam for the part that they attended in the AFIS Learning Center.
+Each part consists of 2 days of classes at an Emmett J Vaughan Agribusiness Conference, held in 6 cities each year.
+Within 30 days following the Conference, students complete the exam in the AFIS Learning Center for the part that they attended.

 The AFIS curriculum is currently comprised of three courses focused on the unique risk management and insurance needs of agribusiness and farm operations.
 The courses can be taken in any order.

 AFIS Part 1 - Farm Property and Liability

 - Farm Liability Endorsements

 AFIS Part 2 - Ag Risk Management, Workers Comp, Farm Auto and Crop Insurance